mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 While the three planes provided a higher level framework, specifics of the data gave greater granularity and formed sub categories of coding used in the next stage of analysis.

- The advantages of drawing on funds of knowledge, and the activities that I used to do this, as well as connecting to wider communities are address well with the plane of culture, in the concept of Apprenticeship.
+ #### Analysis of the evolution of the programme resources created - THIS ISN'T REALLY A SECTION?

+ WHERE ELSE COULD IT GO IF NEEDED.

+ There were two main types of resources created.

+ - supporting teaching / facilitation RESOURCES
+ - games and game and assets created

+ The documentation and other forms of support evolved during each phase -

+ I did not try to collect any personal notes that participants used for planning.
+And this was minimal for many participants.

+ Chapter four explores the evolution of these resources using AT as a tool for analysis of the existing and emerging contradictions in activity.

 **RQS**

-RQx addresses the formation of a game-making community.
+The prinicple RQx addresses the formation of a game-making community.
 This process is co-constituted by planners, facilitators, parents and children.

-This process was very useful to address all three questions, and it was at this stage of analysis that GDPs began to emerge as a key mediational strategy.
+This process was very useful to address this principle question and all three sub questions, at a broad level.

 <!-- Rather than taking a grounded approach this data was analysed using 3 planes of sociocultural activity.
 The existing relevant framework saves time, especially as a more emergent approach was  (in part ) in coding video data. -->

 <!-- The process aligns with AT analysis in the scope of the activity - and in the separation out of the community level of the triangle added by Engestrom . -->

 <!-- While more complex, the plane of more individual participatory appropriation, allows for alignment and then transfer to more formal learning environments.
 This then makes this research more relevant to class room and guided sessions. -->

 ### S2 (stage two) data analysis